nuxt/docs/en/api/configuration-plugins.md

 ---
-title: "API: The plugins Property"
+title: 'API: The plugins Property'
 description: Use vue.js plugins with the plugins option of Nuxt.js.
+published: true
 ---

 # The plugins Property